ngoclesydney/Tensorflow-Colab/README.md

 ```
 https://www.youtube.com/channel/UC0rqucBdTuFTjJiefW5t-IQ
 ```
+### First deep neural network example with Tensorflow
-Next part you can see in the file breast-cancer.ipynb that I changed a bit that we can run on our own computer
+For this part, you can see in the file BreastCancer.ipynb that I changed a bit that we can run on our own computer